Should England play an extra bowler in T20 World Cup semi-final? Will India handle the pressure?

 With India having such a talented batting line-up - to Kohli and Suryakumar, you can add skipper Rohit Sharma, opening partner KL Rahul and, if selected, Rishabh Pant - and Adelaide Oval having short square boundaries, Hussain and Atherton think England may consider bringing in seamer Chris Jordan for his first appearance of the tournament.

-The likelihood is that England will be forced into at least one change with batter Dawid Malan (groin) appearing to face an uphill battle in his bid to be fit and Phil Salt primed to slot in at No 3.
+The likelihood is that England will be forced into at least one change with batter Dawid Malan (groin) appearing to face an uphill battle in his bid to be fit and Phil Salt primed to slot in at No 3, but fast bowler Mark Wood is also a doubt after suffering from general stiffness.

 Hussain told Sky Sports: "I wouldn't want to make too many changes for a massive game like this.
 Salt played really well in the T20 series in Pakistan ahead of the World Cup so I would go for him.